tschaffter/rstudio/README.md

         tschaffter/rstudio \
         render

-Run this command to convert the notebook to PDF
+Run this command to convert the notebook to PDF (TBA)

     docker run --rm \
         -v $(pwd)/notebooks:/data \